3 ways to shift your marketing strategy to adapt to the consumer journey

 You guessed it.
 It increased.
 That number is up to 60% now.

 There’s a big opportunity for brands here, because there are many ways that they can actually deliver on this consumer need.
-For example, shoppers in the U.S. are increasingly drawn to retailers that have a loyalty or rewards programme that makes their shopping experience smoother.
+For example, shoppers in the U.S. are increasingly drawn to retailers that have a loyalty or rewards program that makes their shopping experience smoother.

 Ciesielski: So today, we’ve talked a lot about what consumers are doing to research and find the best options for themselves.
 But there’s really a vital role for brands to play in making sure the information is out there for shoppers to easily find.